Positions - Entertainment, Sport and Work

 SPCA opposes the feeding of live prey to captive animals.

-SPCA supports housing systems that provide game birds with choices to meet their physical, health, behavioural needs.
+SPCA supports housing systems that provide game birds with choices to experience a Good Life with positive welfare and meet their physical, health, behavioural needs.

-SPCA advocates for the greyhound racing industry to improve its practices to better meet the physical, health, and behavioural needs of the dogs for the whole of their life.
+SPCA advocates for the end of the New Zealand greyhound racing industry.
+While greyhound racing continues in New Zealand, SPCA advocates for the greyhound racing industry to improve its practices to provide a Good Life where greyhounds experience positive welfare and meet the physical, health, and behavioural needs of the dogs for the whole of their life.